cabinetoffice/laravel-govuk-frontend-preset/README.md

-# Laravel 7.0+ UI/frontend preset for GOV.UK Frontend
+# Laravel 6.0+/7.0+ UI/frontend preset for GOV.UK Frontend

+For Laravel 7, use the latest version of this preset - [composer require cabinetoffice/laravel-govuk-frontend-preset](composer require cabinetoffice/laravel-govuk-frontend-preset)

+For Laravel 6, use the version tagged as v1.0.3 - [composer require cabinetoffice/laravel-govuk-frontend-preset:v1.0.2-v6-rc](composer require cabinetoffice/laravel-govuk-frontend-preset:v1.0.3)

-*Using Laravel 5.x/6.x?
+*Using Laravel 5.x?
 See below*

 A Laravel Front-end scaffolding preset for [GOV.UK Frontend](https://github.com/alphagov/govuk-frontend).